mentalclear/apitest-js-demo/README.md

 - ajv
 - libxmljs

-TDD methodology is used to write tests first then write funcitons to satisfy them.
+TDD methodology is used to write tests first and then write functions to satisfy them.

 ### SUT (Software under test)
 [Go REST](https://gorest.co.in)